-In a recent article in Sports Illustrated (“Going with the Flow”, Dec 21, 2015), journalist Lee Jenkins marveled at the Golden State team, the Warriors.
+In an article in Sports Illustrated (“Going with the Flow”), journalist Lee Jenkins marveled at the Golden State team, the Warriors.
 Other teams are desperate to win, but the Warriors just like to play.
 The team has joy on the court that’s producing positive results.
 Coach and teammates cooperate and respect each other’s skills.

 Their coach encourages them to play with “space and freedom.”
 The assistant coach says he initially “walked into the arena thinking, I can’t mess this up, and when you do that you’re not in the moment.
 You’re not enjoying it.
 Relax.”
 Small forward Iguodala explains it, “Our team has a flow, with a cadence, a rhythm, a boom, boom, boom.
 We understand.”